-Not all email clients and service providers have started giving support for BIMI.
+Not all mailbox providers and email clients have started giving support for BIMI.
 So, even if you have implemented BIMI records and have enabled enforced DMARC policy, this doesn't mean that your brand logo will start appearing in all the mailboxes.
 In this section, you will get the list of mail providers who is currently giving the support for BIMI and to what extend:

 List of providers currently in the beta phase of supporting BIMI:

 Both of these providers are currently running a pilot with selected brands who is having a good sender reputation.
 Having said that you should ensure your BIMI and required DMARC records are anyways in place.

 List of providers currently in the planning phase to support BIMI:

 List of providers with no support for BIMI:

 This list is last updated on 1st July 2020.
 Source: BIMIGroup